Changissnz/nu_merchant_principal/README.md

 with a high degree of safety, agent $O_2$ attains the value of $OUTPUT$ without having to do the bulk of the work that
 $O$ did.

+Diagram RANDRISK1 is an example of nonlinearity in payoff between risk and reward.